 As part of the application requirements, you need to provide proof of the legal status of your company.
 This makes the program great for remote workers with an employment contract but not as easy for freelancers.

 To apply, you have to fill out the application form and provide the necessary documents.
 You must also pay the required application fee.

 In 2021, Montserrat launched their 12-month Remote Workers Stamp, designed for foreigners working remotely for their employers or owning businesses abroad.
-Freelancers can also apply, provided their clients are not based in Montserrat, and they have contracts with their clients.
+Freelancers can also apply, provided they have contracts with clients who are not based in Montserrat.
 You also need to show an annual income of USD $70,000.

 The permit costs USD $500 for individuals and USD $750 for families of up to four.
 You can complete the application online.
 The government promises to process all applications within seven working days and send your permit via email.
 When the year is up, you can apply to renew the stamp.
 You will not have to pay income tax in Montserrat.

 If you’re looking for a touch of high life, Dubai might be the destination for you.

 The UAE’s new virtual working program is aimed at international employees or people who own their own companies.
 You need to have a minimum monthly salary of USD $5,000, but the visa itself is only USD $290.

 The visa lasts for a year, and residents working remotely do not have to pay income tax in Dubai.